jakobhviid/Kerberos-Server-Docker/README.md

 # About
 A kerberos server API.
 Useful in IoT and microservices which require kerberos authentication.
 The container can also be used in container orchestration environments, because it uses a database and will reconstruct every kerberos principal/keytab (user) if it is restarted.

-The server works by having one admin user who is able to create other users/services.
-The users/services will then get a password from the admin and is able to request their kerberos keytab as many times as they want.
+The server works by having one api key which has access to create users and services.

 # How to use
 This docker-compose file show the deployment of the container